Kansas congressman forced to leave committees after charges

 Watkins filed a state voter registration form in late August 2019 listing the UPS postal box as his residential address.
 The postal box still was listed as his residential address when he cast a mailed-in ballot that included the Topeka City Council race.

 The congressman and his staff have said he inadvertently listed his mailing address instead of his residential address by mistake.
-He later twice corrected his address to an apartment, but it is not the same City Council district as the UPS store, raising questions about potential illegal voting.
+He later twice corrected his address to an apartment, but it is not in the same City Council district as the UPS store, raising questions about potential illegal voting.

-Watkins’ re-election campaign launched a new ad Friday accusing Shawnee Country District Attorney Mike Kagay of colluding with LaTurner because both share a direct-mail consultant who provides services to many Republican candidates.
+Watkins‘ reelection campaign launched a new ad Friday accusing Shawnee Country District Attorney Mike Kagay of colluding with LaTurner because both share a direct-mail consultant who provides services to many Republican candidates.
 The ad suggests the criminal case represents “bogus charges against an American patriot.”

 “I look forward to exposing the corruption and collusion behind this blatant political prosecution and holding those responsible accountable,” Watkins said in his statement.